-As described in Note 3 ARYA Merger Immatics Warrants give the holder the right, but not the obligation, to subscribe to Immatics' shares at a fixed or determinable price for a specified period of time subject to the provision of the Warrant Agreement.
-Those instruments were considered to be part of the net assets acquired and therefore, management applied the provisions of debt and equity classification under IAS 32.
-Due to an option of cashless exercise of the Immatics Warrants, which gives Immatics a choice over how the warrant is settled with a settlement alternative, that results in Immatics delivering a variable number of shares.
-Therefore, the Immatics Warrants are accounted for as a financial liability through profit and loss.
+As described in Note 3 AYA Merger Immatics Warrants give the holder the right, but not the obligation, to subscribe to Immatics' shares at a fixed or determinable price for a specified period of time subject to the provision of the Warrant Agreement.
+Those instruments were considered equity instruments according to IFRS 2 when they vested immediately on July 1, 2020.
+Management accounted for those instruments as equity instruments under IFRS 2 after the vesting date and has not applied the provisions of debt and equity classification under IAS 32.